mjambon/blog/src/2016-08-20-agi-project-status-2016/index.md

 \end{align}
 $$

-where $\max(B_i)$ denotes the maximum radius or upper bound of bin
+where $\max(B_i)$ denotes the maximum radius or upper bound of bucket
 $B_i$.

-The hope is to end up for each given node $w$ with such collection of bins, each holding a sample of nodes at different radiuses.
-Each bin has a different granularity, and its own local dimensionality, which indicates different directions worth exploring.
+The hope is to end up for each given node $w$ with such collection of buckets, each holding a sample of nodes at different radiuses.
+Each bucket has a different granularity, and its own local dimensionality, which indicates different directions worth exploring.

 An example of a very simple topology is a circle.
-Given 3 bins $B_1$,
+Given 3 buckets $B_1$,
-$B_2$, and $B_3$, here's is how bin elements could be distributed along the circle:
+$B_2$, and $B_3$, here's is how bucket elements could be distributed along the circle:

 <img src="img/reach.png"